 13. What kinds of clubs or extra-curricular activities are offered to A-Tech students?

-The A-Tech offers many opportunities for students to participate in numerous activities, including skill and leadership competitions, leadership council, field trips, intramural athletics, an annual school talent show, as well as seasonal charity and Red Cross Bloodmobile drives.
-The Career-Technical Organizations and Associations include: Business Professionals of America, DECA, Family, Career, and Community Leadership of America, FFA, SkillsUSA, National Cosmetology Association and National Honors Society.
+A-Tech offers many opportunities for students to participate in numerous activities, including skill and leadership competitions, leadership council, field trips, intramural athletics, an annual school talent show, as well as seasonal charity and Red Cross Bloodmobile drives.
+The Career-Technical Organizations and Associations include: Business Professionals of America, DECA, Family, Career, and Community Leadership of America (FCCLA), FFA, SkillsUSA, National Cosmetology Association and National Honors Society.

-14. How can I enroll in a program at the ATECH?
+14. How can I enroll in a High School program at A-Tech?

-Sophomores and juniors living with their parent and/or legal guardian within an A-Tech participating school district may complete an enrollment intent form.
-The A-Tech requires that all new students visit the program they wish to enroll in prior to completing the on-line enrollment intent form.
-Steps of application include:
+Sophomores and juniors living with their parent and/or legal guardian within an A-Tech participating school district should complete an online enrollment intent form.

-15. How can I find out more information about the A-Tech?
+15. How can I find out more information about A-Tech?

-2. Are books and supplies an addition cost?
+2. Are books and supplies an additional cost?

 NO. All books and supplies are included in tuition fee unless otherwise specified.